 - the ability to track patients, complications and devices inserted

-- the capacity to compare practice against peers in a protected environment
+- the capacity to compare practice against peers

 - the award of Continuous Medical Education (CME) points for participating in the registry